 Our Top Picks

-We extensively researched dozens of solar companies that offer or multistate solar installation services for this roundup.
-The following companies were chosen on various aspects, including their service area, the type of solar panels they install, whether they offer financing, and client satisfaction.
+We extensively researched dozens of solar companies that offer multistate solar installation services.
+The following companies were chosen for this roundup based on various aspects, including their service area, the type of solar panels they install, whether they offer financing, and client satisfaction.

-Why It Made the Cut: SunPower is a national solar company that manufacturers and installs and services solar arrays in all 50 states—plus, investors consider it to be among the best solar stocks around.
+Why It Made the Cut: SunPower is a national solar company that manufacturers and installs and services solar arrays in all 50 states and Washington, D.C —plus, investors consider it to be among the best solar stocks around.

 When considering solar, homeowners might inquire, “Are there solar companies near me?”
 With SunPower, the answer is likely to be yes.
 That’s because this national company has branches in all 50 states.
-The company both manufactures and sells monocrystalline solar panel arrays.
-And it offers a wide range of online services, including a design studio, where potential clients can see what a solar array would look like on their own homes.
-Plus, it features an estimation service that calculates how much customers are likely to save on utility bills.
-The company’s panels are among the most efficient on the market, with ratings up to 22.8 percent.
-For those who want to find out more about going solar without having to visit a showroom or have a consultant come out, SunPower also provides virtual consultation where the homeowner can interact with a solar pro to get all their questions answered.
-The equipment is certified bronze by Cradle to Cradle, a high third-party standard of sustainability, meaning this is an excellent option for homeowners interested in solar for environmental benefits.
+The company both manufactures and sells sleek monocrystalline solar panel arrays with built-in microinverters.
+And it offers a wide range of online services, including a design studio, where potential clients can see what a solar array would look like on their own home and determine how many panels they need.
+Plus, it features an estimation service that calculates how much customers are likely to save on their utility bills.
+SunPower’s cutting-edge technology comes at a higher price point than many of its competitors.
+However, the company’s panels are among the most efficient on the market with ratings up to 22.8 percent, which may help offset some of the initial costs.
+For those who want to find out more about going solar without having to visit a showroom or have a consultant come to their home, SunPower also provides virtual consultations where the homeowner can interact with a solar pro to get all their questions answered.
+The equipment is certified bronze by Cradle to Cradle, which indicates a high standard of sustainability, meaning this is an excellent option for homeowners who are interested in solar for environmental benefits.
+Customers will want to keep in mind, however, that they can only reach customer service by calling the 1-800 number on the company website if they have questions once the panels have been installed.

 - Type of panels: Maxeon monocrystalline